ceorron/stable-inplace-sorting-algorithms/README.md

 Adaptive version of stable_quick_sort and intro_sort use a more complex function for finding a pivot, this has a minor, but non-zero, overhead.
 This is to avoid the probable worst case performance that occurs in quick_sort when the input data is flat (aka many items in the input list are equal) or when the input is already sorted/partially sorted.
 Meaning these versions of algorithms stable_quick_sort and intro_sort perform much better in scenarios where there are some equal/sorted items in the input list, and so should be prefered, but are otherwise identical to those algorithms.

-hybrid_rotate_merge_sort, hybrid_zip_sort, hybrid_new_zip_sort and hybrid_merge_sort are hybird sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of rotate_merge_sort, zip_sort, new_zip_sort and merge_sort respectively.
+hybrid_rotate_merge_sort, hybrid_zip_sort, hybrid_new_zip_sort and hybrid_merge_sort are hybrid sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of rotate_merge_sort, zip_sort, new_zip_sort and merge_sort respectively.

 binary_insertion_sort is a re-thought insertion_sort that searches in the sorted part of the list using binary search to find the insertion point.
 The algorithm is still does O(n<sup>2</sup>) writes, best and worst case, but now only does O(n log n) comparisons and so is faster in some cases.
 NOTE binary_insertion_sort is still slower than insertion_sort when sorting a small number of items.